Fonsecanichs/HBM-Literature/docs/01-HBM.md

 ## Vulnerable population

-- [@Larsson2019]: Evaluation of the Benefits of Parametric Human Body Model Morphing for Prediction of Injury to Elderly Occupants in Side Impact
+- Larsson, 2019[@Larsson2019]: Evaluation of the Benefits of Parametric Human Body Model Morphing for Prediction of Injury to Elderly Occupants in Side Impact

 > Side-impact sled tests conducted  with  these  PMHS  were  recreated  by  means  of  simulations  with  the  baseline  and  morphed  HBMs.
 Results  showed  that  the  parametrically  morphed  models  showed  improved  correlation  with  PMHS  kinematics  compared  with  the  baseline  HBM  predictions  and  performed  as  well  as  the  further  personalized  models.
 Both  parametric and personalized HBMs failed to predict the PMHS chestband deflection magnitudes and predicted no risk for rib fractures.
 In contrast, both PMHS sustained multiple fractured ribs during testing.
 In conclusion, parametric  HBM morphing alone improved  prediction  of  individual  kinematics, but neither  morphing  method improved individual injury risk prediction.